haroonalrasheed/641a/index.md

 I am a technology policy expert specializing in cybersecurity, privacy, and digital identity.
 In 2018 I joined the Tilburg Law School in the Netherlands as a Postdoctoral Research Fellow in Data Ethics on the [Global Data Justice project](https://globaldatajustice.org).

-My research interests include cyber policy, critical infrastructure protection, surveillance, biometrics, technology regulation, cybersecurity in the financial services sector, and data and development.
+My research interests include cyber policy, critical infrastructure protection, surveillance, biometrics, technology regulation, cybersecurity in the financial services sector, and data in development and humanitarian contexts.
 I am particularly interested in exploring these topics across the Global South.

 My recent publications include a <a href="https://doi.org/10.31235/osf.io/ybqgm" target="_blank">chapter on cyber governance in the financial services sector</a>.
 In 2016 I co-organized a <a href="https://www.cambridge.org/core/journals/african-studies-review/article/div-classtitleintroductiondiv/788C8F5BED1FE9AD46FC2D6613E23160" target="_blank">special forum on surveillance in Africa</a> for the African Studies Review.